plaintextcapital/netlifycms/content/blog/defining-the-crypto-x-ai-stack.md

 ![Akash GPU usage has grown steadily since launch in August ‘23, and has spiked significantly in late ‘24.](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfw8SezVQXP-nccJ_0pvb0whAklzuqdGryvO66lyJu_AyGFtWWOmosHoMsNIjPehBSRfZORczDgl65ix31bVKcPTyiBDonPfswWK0rAxGWPyvdaLfevTEp0gCPjJUiE1ayxIItK?key=qYmcJ4YkhCylR-MwKIGrEdh2)

+Akash GPU usage has grown steadily since launch in August ‘23, and has spiked significantly in late ‘24.

 ##### Distributed Training Techniques

 Recent advances in distributed training have not only strengthened the viability of decentralized compute networks but could potentially unlock training at a scale that isn’t possible in a centralized way.
 Crypto’s ability to facilitate the aggregation of geographically distributed islands of compute affords the ability to scale larger than possible with centralized compute.
 We highlight some of the recent training advancements below: